Scaling up to the cloud: Cloud technology use and growth rates in small and large firms: Data

-\textit{``Cloud computing (or cloud) refers to computing services used over the internet to access software, computing power, storage capacity, etc. These services must have the following characteristics: \begin{itemize} \item They are delivered by servers from service providers. \item They are easily scalable up or down (for example, the number of users or changes in storage capacity). \item Once installed, they can be used "on-demand," without human interaction with the provider. \item They are paid either by the user or based on the capacity used or services provided. \end{itemize} Cloud computing may include connections via a virtual private network (VPN).''}
+\begin{displayquote} Cloud computing (or cloud) refers to computing services used over the internet to access software, computing power, storage capacity, etc. These services must have the following characteristics: \begin{itemize} \item They are delivered by servers from service providers. \item They are easily scalable up or down (for example, the number of users or changes in storage capacity). \item Once installed, they can be used \textquote{on-demand}, without human interaction with the provider. \item They are paid either by the user or based on the capacity used or services provided. \end{itemize} Cloud computing may include connections via a virtual private network (VPN). \end{displayquote}

-Furthermore, the survey provides information on the different types of cloud services purchased by firms, distinguishing them into six non-exclusive categories: mail, data storage, file storage, accounting software, office software, customer relationship management (CRM) software, and computing power.
-We define a cloud user as a firm that purchases cloud services in at least one of the latter five categories.
-We discard the first category of cloud usage (i.e., mail), as it is unlikely conducive to producing organisational changes in the firm's structure and, therefore, may not capture the effects of cloud on firm performance.
-Our main cloud use variable thus takes the form of a dummy, indicating whether firms use cloud technologies or not.
-Additionally, we provide results for different categories of cloud usage.
-We define the dummy variables `Cloud - Storage', `Cloud - Software', and `Cloud - Computing Power.'
-A firm is considered to use cloud for storing data (`Cloud - Storage') when it purchases cloud services for storing data or files, to use cloud for software (`Cloud - Software') when using cloud services for accounting, office, or software for managing customers relationships, and to use cloud for computing power (`Cloud - Computing Power') when it purchases cloud services for borrowing external IT processing capacity.
+Furthermore, the survey provides information on the different types of cloud services purchased by firms, distinguishing them into seven non-exclusive categories: mail, data storage, file storage, accounting software, office software, customer relationship management (CRM) software, and computing power.
+We define a cloud user as a firm that purchases cloud services in at least one of the latter six categories.
+We discard the first category of cloud usage (mail), as it is unlikely to produce organisational changes in the firm's structure and, therefore, may not capture the effects of cloud on firm performance.
+Our main cloud use variable measures whether firms use cloud technologies or not.